 By trade, I’m a multi-media producer.
 For seventeen years I’ve worked in television, advertising, events, theatre and the corporate world.
 If it has moving images, it’s live, or is interactive, I’ve done it.
 I have a few industry firsts under my belt and I’ve picked up a handful of awards along the way.
 And, of course, as I mentioned, I’m a geek!
 So, I bought a better quality digital picture frame, and by connecting some RSS feeds together and other such messing about I discovered that I could email a photo to a Flickr account which could be displayed on the picture frame, and I could change the pictures being displayed without manually having to switch the frame off and on again – all straight from my iPhone!

 However, I knew I could make it do even more, and more importantly do it effortlessly.
-It could receive text messages, it could connect to Facebook, I could have a calendar on it that I could run remotely, it could have a feedback loop so that I’d know that content had been received, and so much more!
+It could receive text messages, I could have a calendar and reminders on it that I could run remotely, it could have a feedback loop so that I’d know that content had been received, and so much more!